What is the quickest route across a ploughed field when your speed around the edge is greater?

 Here is a chance to play a fractions version of the classic Countdown Game.

 On the 3D grid a strange (and deadly) animal is lurking.
 Using the tracking system can you locate this creature as quickly as possible?

 Can you put the 25 coloured tiles into the 5 x 5 square so that no column, no row and no diagonal line have tiles of the same colour in them?

-Use an interactive Excel spreadsheet to investigate factors and
+Use an interactive Excel spreadsheet to explore number in this exciting game!

-A simple file for the Interactive whiteboard or PC screen,
+A simple file for the Interactive whiteboard or PC screen, demonstrating equivalent fractions.

 Use an Excel spreadsheet to explore long multiplication.

 A group of interactive resources to support work on percentages Key Stage 4.

 Triangle ABC has equilateral triangles drawn on its edges.
 Points P, Q and R are the centres of the equilateral triangles.
 What can you prove about the triangle PQR?

 Show that for any triangle it is always possible to construct 3 touching circles with centres at the vertices.
 Is it possible to construct touching circles centred at the vertices of any polygon?